 Makeup Tips for Heart Face Shape

-Makeup contouring and highlighting can enhance the strengths of a heart face shape and bring proportions into balance:
+Contouring and highlighting can enhance the strengths of a heart face and bring proportions into balance:

 Styles to Avoid for Heart Face Shape

-These choices tend to work against the natural proportions of a heart face shape:
+These choices tend to work against the natural proportions of a heart face:

 Famous People with Heart Face Shapes

-Seeing heart face shapes on well-known faces makes the proportions easier to recognise.
-These celebrities are widely cited as examples:
+Seeing heart face shapes on well-known faces makes the proportions easier to recognise:

 Heart Face Shape — Frequently Asked Questions